 Windows Defender Device Guard and Credential Guard

 Two new security features in Windows 10 use VBS.
-Windows Device guard is a new application control feature that uses configurable code integrity policies to whitelist both kernel-mode and user-mode code.
+Windows Device guard is a new application control feature that uses configurable code integrity policies to allow list both kernel-mode and user-mode code.
 It is more secure than AppLocker because it can be protected by VBS and cannot be easily disabled by local administrators.

 Similarly, Credential Guard uses VBS to protect domain, NTLM, and Kerberos credentials from attack.
 If an attacker gets administrative access in Windows 7, it is easy to harvest credentials and credential derivatives from memory.